Rejection sampling: Adaptive rejection sampling

 The method essentially involves successively determining an envelope of straight-line segments that approximates the logarithm better and better while still remaining above the curve, starting with a fixed number of segments (possibly just a single tangent line).
 Sampling from a truncated exponential random variable is straightforward.
 Just take the log of a uniform random variable (with appropriate interval and corresponding truncation).

-Unfortunately, ARS can only be applied from sampling from log-concave target densities.
+Unfortunately, ARS can only be applied for sampling from log-concave target densities.
 For this reason, several extensions of ARS have been proposed in literature for tackling non-log-concave target distributions.
 Furthermore, different combinations of ARS and the Metropolis-Hastings method have been designed in order to obtain a universal sampler that builds a self-tuning proposal densities (i.e., a proposal automatically constructed and adapted to the target).
 This class of methods are often called as Adaptive Rejection Metropolis Sampling (ARMS) algorithms.
 The resulting adaptive techniques can be always applied but the generated samples are correlated in this case (although the correlation vanishes quickly to zero as the number of iterations grows).